tj800x/iterm-mcp/README.md

     *   Arguments:
         *   `tty` (string, required): The TTY of the session to send the character to.
         *   `letter` (string, required): The letter for the control character (e.g., `"C"`, `"D"`, `"Z"`).

+## Usage Notes

+If the user asks for help with a command or issue within a managed iTerm session, the AI should use the `read_terminal_output` tool to assess the situation and provide assistance.

 ## Installation